KEZKA/YL-WEB-PROJECT/README.md

 #EN
 Sanansaattaja (or Sansa) is a small and easy-to-use messenger, with a nice and minimalistic client part.
 This web app is designed to help you communicate with your friends, this is possible due to an understandable and comfortable to use website and a well-written server part.

-We have:
+We are so cool, so we have:
-- home page, where all people can write about their news;
+- home page, where all people can write their news;
 - private messages, that help you easily and quickly get in touch with a certain person, leaving everything just between you;
 - notes, which you can use to write your homework or shopping list, they are easy to delete;
 - users' pages, where you can track what they wrote, when, and who they are, and find out their information;